SF Opera Orchestra

 This calamity came amid financial and organizational problems at the company that began well before 2020 — and ahead of the expensive, artistically challenging centennial season in 2022–2023.

-A basic contention from the orchestra — which made news this season when its members agreed to the first of those temporary extensions in the moments before curtain on opening night — is that, even now, that promised restoration is incomplete and insufficient.
+A basic contention from the orchestra — which made news this season when its members agreed to the first of those temporary extensions in the moments before curtain on opening night — is that, even now, that promised restoration is incomplete or insufficient.

-The SF Opera administration stands on claims of a fiscal crisis, which General Manager Matthew Shilvock describes as “the impossibility of our overall financial model.
+The administration stands on claims of a fiscal crisis, which General Manager Matthew Shilvock describes as “the impossibility of our overall financial model.
 Over decades, there has been a growing gap between revenues and expenses, and that model is now at a breaking point.”

 In one sign of stability, as SF Classical Voice reported last week, SF Opera Music Director Eun Sun Kim, the subject of a recently released documentary, had her contract extended by five years.